GeoscienceAustralia/PyRate/docs/usage.rst

 File Discovery
 ~~~~~~~~~~~~~~

-To allow flexibility in the file types the can be processed, PyRate requires
+To allow flexibility in the file types that can be processed, PyRate requires
 file lists to be provided.
-This allow PyRate to identify what files are of
+This allows PyRate to identify files of each
-which type without relying on file extensions.
-The path to
+type without relying on file extensions.
+The path to these lists are
-these lists are provided under the following keywords in the configuration
+provided under the following keywords in the configuration file:
-file:

 .. note::

-    Filenames should be provided without the preceding path, wtih each
+    Filenames should be provided without the preceding path, with each
     name on a separate line.

 ``ifgfilelist``: this is the list of interferograms to be processed.

 .. note::

-    Interferogram filenames must contain an epoch pair.
+    Interferogram filenames must contain a pair of epochs.
 Any naming convention
-    is appropriate so long as an epoch pair of format ``XXXXXXXX-YYYYYYYY``
+    is appropriate so long as an epoch pair of format ``YYYYMMDD-YYYYMMDD``
     exists in the filename.

     Example of an interferogram file list: